Entitlements

 |---|---|---|

-GET | /client/entitlements | List the current user's entitlements (active). |
+GET | /client/entitlements | List the user's entitlements. ?active_only=true returns only currently-active (unexpired) grants. |

 POST | /admin/projects/:projectId/users/:userId/entitlements | Server-side grant / refresh.
 Universal path — works for any subscription source. |